ActiveCampaign Vs GetResponse: Helping You Pick The Best Software

 - The Professional plan is $99 per month.

-Once again, the prices will increase when you need to add more subscribers.
+Once again, the prices of each plan will increase when you need to add more subscribers.

 Don’t worry, I’ve got a post about that.